gigafied/minion/readme.md

-### minion - Foxy JavaScript Inheritance
+### Minion - Inheritance in JavaScripte

-The goal of minion is to provide easy-to-use inheritance and class support for JavaScript.
+The goal of Minion is to provide easy-to-use inheritance and class support for JavaScript.

-minion enables you to easily create and extend custom classes and namespace your classes.
+Minion enables you to easily create and extend custom classes and namespace your classes.

 Other Features: